-Learn to say the Aramaic Lord’s Prayer
+Learn to say the Aramaic Prayer of Jesus

 All Christians and devotees of Jesus, and his example of selfless service, would learn to say the words of his prayer (“The Lord’s Prayer”) in his native Aramaic Language?